-Protecting your PDFs with a password is easier than you think, and you don’t even have to pay
+Want to know how to password protect a PDF?
+These are the best ways

 PDFs are the closest thing the internet has to a paper document.
 They’re standard, they look the same on every system regardless of what fonts you have installed, and typically aren’t something users can edit.

-As with paper documents, some PDFs are intended to be confidential.
-And if you want to protect a PDF, there’s support for password-protected encryption built directly into the format.
-You can create encrypted PDFs with Adobe’s Acrobat software, which offers a 30-day trial if all you need to do is add a password to one document.

-On a Mac, Preview offers similar support and PDF encryption, the instructions for which are at the bottom of this post.
-Windows users who would rather not pay can check out PDFMate, a free program for the job.
-Here’s a quick rundown of all three methods.
+But if you want to secure them, you need to know how to password protect a PDF.

+Fortunately, with PDFs there is support for password-protected encryption built directly into the format.
+Whether you’re running a Windows PC or a Mac OS system, there are a few different methods to go about it and this guide will take you through each of them, step by step.

+If you’re more interested in making changes to your PDF, we have a great list of the best PDF editors too, and a guide on how to merge PDFs together.

 How to password protect a PDF in Windows

+Fortunately, you can always opt for the seven-day free trial of Adobe Acrobat Pro DC, or utilize a free application such as PDFMate PDF Merger.
 Let’s break down both methods, starting with the Acrobat free trial.

 Password protecting a PDF with Adobe Acrobat

+Once that’s all input, click the sign-up button at the bottom of the forms.
+From there the download will begin.

+Step 2 — If you don’t already have Adobe Acrobat Reader installed, you’ll need to install the DC Pro version, otherwise it will simply upgrade what you already have installed to the fancier version.
+If asked whether you want to buy or simply continue your trial for now, pick the option to continue.

-Step 2 — Launch Adobe Acrobat, click the File menu in the upper-left corner, and select Open.
-You will need to sign-in with the account you created in step one.
-Afterward, choose the PDF file you want to password protect from its respective save location and click the Open button.
+Step 3 — Once Adobe Acrobat Pro DC is launched, if you aren’t already, make sure to “sign-in” using the link in the top right-hand corner.
+Then, click the “File” menu in the upper-left corner, and select “Open.”
+Choose the PDF file you want to password protect from its respective save location and click the “Open” button.

-Step 3 — Click the File menu again when viewing the open document, followed by Properties and Security.
+Step 4 — Click the “File” menu again when viewing the open document, followed by “Properties” and then click the “Security” tab.

-Step 5: A window should appear prompting you for a password.
-Check the box beside Require a password to open the document and enter your desired password in the corresponding text field.
-Considering you’re sending this password to others, it’s probably best to choose one that you don’t use for other services.
-Recent versions of Adobe will even rate how difficult your password will be to guess, so try to pick a password that gets a strong rating, one that includes a combination of lower-case letters, capitalization, and numbers.
+Step 6: A window should appear prompting you for a password.
+Check the box beside “Require a password to open the document” and enter your desired password in the corresponding text field.

+If you’re sending this password to others, it’s probably best to choose one that you don’t use for other services.
+Recent versions of Adobe will even rate how difficult your password will be to guess, so try to pick a password that gets a strong rating.
+Preferably one that includes a combination of lower-case letters, capitalization, and numbers.

+If you’re worried about forgetting it, you can always use a password manager.

 Restricting edits and printing with Adobe Acrobat

-Step 1 — Open the PDF document as you would normally and access the Security panel as previously outlined.
+Step 1 — Open the PDF document as you would normally and access the “Security” panel as previously outlined.

 Here’s an overview of the available editing limitations.